for Cold Climate Housing and much more

 The key is to not allow water to saturate the bottom of the brick pillar.
 The white ring on the bottom of pillars is usually associated with a bad slope to the porch and having water puddle at the bottom of the pillar.
 If you can find a way to drain the water away, even cutting a small gully in the concrete porch, the problem shouldn't come back.

-Keywords: Damage, Brick, Efflorescence, Cleaning, Salt, Water
+Keywords: Damage, Brick, Efflorescence, Cleaning, Water, Salt

 Article 1674